HeardLibrary/digital-scholarship/host/aws/translate.md

 print(result.get('TranslatedText'))
 ```

-To run the script, go to [this page](), then right click on the `Raw` button and select `Save link as...`.
+To run the script, go to [this page](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/aws/aws_translate_screen.py), then right click on the `Raw` button and select `Save link as...`.
 Save the file to the active directory for your console.
 Then in the console, enter

 ```
 python aws_translate_screen.py
 ```

+(If you are using a Mac, you may need to type `python3 ...` instead of `python ...`.)

 The following version of the script reads the text to be translated from a file and outputs the translated text to another file.